 Chandler Gallery Current Exhibit

-“Dissipate.
-Disappear.
-Dispel.” is on display at the Chandler Gallery from February 3-28.
-The opening reception will be held on Thursday, February 6 from 6-8pm.
+“If You’re a Chair, I’m a Chair” is on display at the Chandler Gallery from March 9-27.
+The opening reception will be held on Thursday, March 19 from 6-8pm.
 The Chandler Gallery is a program under the umbrella of the Agassiz Baldwin Community, a private, non-profit organization that has provided quality programs and services in the Cambridge community for over 40 years.
 Agassiz Baldwin Community also manages Maud Morgan Arts, a full arts program of classes and workshops for all ages.
 Maud Morgan Arts works to reflect the diversity of talents of the community, bringing people together to make art, share art, and support visual arts education.